tatsumoto-ren/tatsumoto-ren.github.io/blog/when-do-i-make-a-card-and-when-do-i-just-keep-going.md

 * Words you learn are not common anymore, and it takes a long time to encounter each word twice.
   Some words come up maybe once or twice a year.

-Making cards doesn't take as much effort as it used to several years ago, so it's easy to make a card just in case even if you won't need it.
+Making cards doesn't take as much effort as it used to in 2010, so it's easy to make a card just in case even if you won't need it.
 With Yomichan you can press the <kbd>+</kbd> button and continue reading.
 In mpv with mpvacious you press <kbd>Ctrl</kbd>+<kbd>N</kbd>.